mcsrainbow/mcsrainbow.github.io/en/2024/07/kubernetes-container-healthcheck-and-graceful-termination/index.md

 Typically, user requests are routed through an Ingress.
 However, some Ingress controllers such as Alibaba Cloud Kubernetes may remove Pods from backend pools before the Pod fully Terminated.

-To avoid interrupting in-flight user requests, the Ingress should be configured with a graceful connection drain timeout that aligns with the container `lifecycle.preStop`.
+To avoid interrupting in-flight user requests, the Ingress should be configured with a graceful connection drain timeout that less than the container `lifecycle.preStop`.

 This ensures the Ingress keeps connections alive until the timeout expires.